-- Install a peephole in your front door so that you can see callers without opening the door.
+- Install a peephole in your front door so that you can see visitors without opening the door.

 - Ask for proper identification from delivery persons and strangers.
-Don't be afraid of asking , if they are legitimate they won't mind.
+Don't be afraid to ask, if they are legitimate they won't mind.

 - NEVER give your credit card, phone card, social security, or bank account number to anyone over the phone.

 - If a stranger asks you to use your telephone, offer to place the call for him/her yourself - never let a stranger into your home.

 - Do not leave notes on your door when you are gone, and do not hide your keys under the mat or in any other conspicuous places.

 - Never give out information over the phone indicating you are alone or that you won't be home at a certain time.

 - When you are gone for more than a day, make sure your home looks and sounds occupied, use automatic timers to turn on lights and a radio or television.